folio-org/folio-tools/tenant-rename/README.md

 ## Restore tenant

-If needed, use psql to create `folio` role and `folio` database if needed, but with better password:
+If needed, use psql to create `folio` role and $FOLIODB=`folio` database if needed, but with better password:

 ```
 CREATE ROLE folio WITH PASSWORD 'folio123' LOGIN SUPERUSER;